 Beginning in mid-September 2020, MST will launch a contactless fare payment option for passengers.
-This demonstration project is being implemented in partnership with Caltrans, Visa [TM], and LittlePay [TM].
+This demonstration project is being implemented in partnership with Caltrans, Visa, and LittlePay.
 From a customer perspective, this payment mechanism will be similar to the transaction process using a credit/debit or e-wallet at many major grocery and retail stores.

 Contactless fare payments allow passengers to tap-to-pay for their ride without touching cash at the farebox.
-It will also move people through the payment process more quickly than inserting crumbled up dollar bills and searching for loose change while at the farebox.
+It will also move people though the payment process more quickly than inserting crumbled up dollar bills and searching for loose change while at the farebox.

-Validators will be installed on the bus which will accept a contactless credit/debit card or ewallet with Apple Pay[TM], Google Pay[TM], or Samsung Pay[TM].
+Validators will be installed on the bus which will accept a contactless credit/debit card or ewallet with Apple Pay, Google Pay, or Samsung Pay.
 The payment will be deducted from the contactless credit/debit card or e-wallet when the passenger taps the validator again at their destination.
 Those who travel longer distances pay more than those who travel shorter distances, measured in a straight line.